flotpython/webintro/notebooks/32-exo-cv-background.md

 * see the CSS rules that apply to an element
 * find out where these styles come from
 * see the computed values for each property
-* interactively change a property and see see effect immediately (shown on next slide)
+* interactively change a property and see effect immediately (shown on next slide)

 <!-- #region slideshow={"slide_type": "slide"} -->
 ### visualizing a changed property